SquadFM/Squad-Field-Manual/README.md

 ## T
-* TANDEM Round - Refers specifically to the tandem HEAT round used to defeat heavily armored vehicles
+* TANDEM Round - Refers specifically to the tandem HEAT round used to defeat heavily armored vehicles.
+It's an explosive device or projectile that has two or more stages of detonation.
+It is effective against reactive armour, which is designed to protect an armoured vehicle (mostly tanks) against anti-tank munitions.
 * Tango - Target
 * Tango Down - Target Down
 * Tango Uniform - Slang for "tits up," which is the position dead bodies tend to face.
 The term can be applied to the deceased as well as broken pieces of equipment